Since Google introduced Chromebook in 2011, the adoption of Chromebooks by businesses has been more of an interesting idea than a widespread reality.

 From a marketing perspective, there remains an opportunity to make more CIOs aware of Chromebook as an option.
 The Chrome Enterprise brand will create more market awareness.

 There will need to be a shift in thinking among many CIOs.
 The way Chromebook Enterprise has been packaged, Microsoft-centric enterprises can adopt Chromebooks.
-Being a G Suite customer, as is Whirlpool, is not a prerequisite for Chrome Enterprise.
+Being a Google Workspace customer, as is Whirlpool, is not a prerequisite for Chrome Enterprise.

 A question is, will many CIOs take a wait and see stance to find out what Microsoft comes up with in response?
 Maybe so, but they could be in for a long wait.